nordic-institute/X-Road-tests/README.md

 ## X-Road source code

-[Source code](https://github.com/nordic-institute/X-Road-tests/tree/develop/src) of X-Road tests is open for all and it is licenced under MIT licence.
+Source code of the X-Road tests is open for all and it is licenced under MIT licence.

 ## Overview